hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/stepX-multi-stage-quarkus.md

 -t $REGISTRY/listdir-e-ms-quarkus:0.1.0 \
 .`{{execute}}

-After a few moments a new container is built.
+This may take a few minutes, but once complete a new container is built.

 `docker images $REGISTRY/listdir*`{{execute}}